aire-program/aire-researcher-sandbox/governance/responsible_use_guidelines.md

 # Responsible Use Guidelines

 Use these guidelines before running or sharing sandbox workflows to align with institutional expectations.
+Responsible use means applying AI methods transparently, documenting choices, and avoiding sensitive or inappropriate data.

 ## Appropriate uses
 - Exploratory analysis with synthetic or de-identified data.